Sergio Berlinguer: Early life and education

 Berlinguer was born in Sassari on 6 May 1934, younger brother of Luigi Berlinguer and cousin of Enrico Berlinguer.
 He held a law degree from Sapienza University of Rome.

 Career

 Berlinguer began his career at the ministry of foreign affairs in 1959.
 He headed its press office.
-He was the Italian ambassador to the United Kingdom from 1966 to 1983.
+He worked at the Italian Embassy in London from 1962 to 1970..

 He served as the general manager of the emigration department of the foreign ministry from 1983 to 1985 and was appointed diplomatic advisor to the Italian President Francesco Cossiga in 1985.

 Then he became the secretary general and spokesman for the Italian presidency and served in the post until 1992.
 He was appointed state minister to the first cabinet of Silvio Berlusconi in 1994 and remained in office until 1995.
 He was also the member of the council of state.
 In 1996, Berlinguer's movement, Movimento Italiano Democratico (MID), joined Rinnovamento Italiano which in turn was part of the Ulivo coalition for the general elections in 1996.